Power Hour Mania is an ongoing game-development passion project being worked on by a team of 15 people in their free time.

 Currently (as of 12/19/24), the game's user interfaces are still being programmed in-engine.
 For that reason, this page will focus on displaying the completed set of high fidelity wireframes.

-A trailer featuring in-game footage can be viewed at the bottom of this page.
+A trailer featuring in-game footage of the proof-of-concept demo can be viewed at the bottom of the page.

 A neon sign on the set of the show, which depicts Dan (left) and Arin (right), will function as the battle UI’s centerpiece.